Software patent: Europe

 Within European Union member states, the EPO and other national patent offices have issued many patents for inventions involving software since the European Patent Convention (EPC) came into force in the late 1970s. excludes "programs for computers" from patentability (Art.
 52(2)) to the extent that a patent application relates to a computer program "as such" (Art.
 52(3)).
 This has been interpreted to mean that any invention that makes a non-obvious "technical contribution" or solves a "technical problem" in a non-obvious way is patentable even if that technical problem is solved by running a computer program.
+When the EPO examines a patent application with questionable subject matter eligibility, their approach is to simply disregard any ineligible portions or aspects and evaluate the rest.
+This is notably different from the U.S. approach (see below).

 Computer-implemented inventions that only solve a business problem using a computer, rather than a technical problem, are considered unpatentable as lacking an inventive step (see T 258/03).
 Nevertheless, the fact that an invention is useful in business does not mean it is not patentable if it also solves a technical problem.